SpurthiBollina/python-package-upload-to-Pypi/README.md

 * Include license.txt, README and setup.cfg
 * Register on [pypi.org](https://pypi.org/) and [test.pypy.org](https://test.pypi.org/)
-* Go to the directory where package is living and execute below
+* Go to the directory where package is stored and execute below

 ```
 python setup.py sdist bdist_wheel